yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

 When talking about user interface and experience, you can always count on [Docteh](https://github.com/Docteh).

-[In a repeat of what Morph fixed back in february](https://yuzu-emu.org/entry/yuzu-progress-report-feb-2022/#general-bugfixes-and-ui-changes), Docteh found out that after a crash, the yuzu main window may reopen in some kind of borderless fullscreen… *thing*.
+[In a repeat of what Morph fixed back in February](https://yuzu-emu.org/entry/yuzu-progress-report-feb-2022/#general-bugfixes-and-ui-changes), Docteh found out that after a crash, the yuzu main window may reopen in some kind of borderless fullscreen… *thing*.
 The culprit was {{< gh-hovercard "8400" "the `UILayout\geometry` value in yuzu’s qt-config.ini file." >}}
 A slap in the face and the issue should be gone for good.
 Ouch.

-With the intention of helping new users adapt to yuzu, Docteh {{< gh-hovercard "8405" "renamed the status bar" >}} `DOCK` text (which used to only change colour to reflect its status,), to `DOCKED/HANDHELD`.
+With the intention of helping new users adapt to yuzu, Docteh {{< gh-hovercard "8405" "renamed the status bar" >}} `DOCK` text (which used to only change colour to reflect its status) to `DOCKED/HANDHELD`.
 Now the current emulated status is clearer, and users won’t confuse it when using dark or light themes.
 Making things easier to understand must never be underestimated.
 Car makers should try it someday.